VSupunK/Advanced-Database/Tutorial 4.md

-Here’s a sample `README.md` based on the answers provided for Tutorial 04:

 # Advanced Database Management Systems - Tutorial 04

 This document provides answers to the questions from **Tutorial 04** of the IS5110 - Advanced Database Management Systems course.